hashicorp/terraform-provider-aws/website/docs/r/glue_catalog_table.html.markdown

 ##### storage_descriptor

 * `columns` - (Optional) A list of the [Columns](#column) in the table.
 * `location` - (Optional) The physical location of the table.
 By default this takes the form of the warehouse location, followed by the database location in the warehouse, followed by the table name.
+Specify this as `s3://name-of-your-s3-bucket/` to ensure the table is usable in Athena.
 * `input_format` - (Optional) The input format: SequenceFileInputFormat (binary), or TextInputFormat, or a custom format.
 * `output_format` - (Optional) The output format: SequenceFileOutputFormat (binary), or IgnoreKeyTextOutputFormat, or a custom format.
 * `compressed` - (Optional) True if the data in the table is compressed, or False if not.